TrevorKarjanis/karma-extjs/README.md

     }
 }
 ```
-3. When testing a production build, set production to true.
+4. When testing a production build, set production to true.
+5. Configure [file patterns](http://karma-runner.github.io/2.0/config/files.html) for all of the application, build, and package resources.
-4. Configure a proxy for the toolkit manifest (e.g. classic.json).
+6. Configure a proxy for the toolkit manifest.
+7. Configure proxies for the application source directories.
-5. Configure browserNoActivityTimeout to account for the amount of time the application takes to load.
+8. Configure browserNoActivityTimeout to account for the amount of time the application takes to load.
 Larger applications and development builds require more time.
 ```js
 module.exports = function (config) {
   config.set({